Bankruptcy Attorney in Arizona Assisting Clients with Chapter 7 Bankruptcy Filings

 Liquidation and Exemptions

-When your assets are liquidated in a Chapter 7 proceeding, certain property will be exempt.
+When your assets are liquidated in a Chapter 7 proceeding, certain properties will be exempt.
 Under Arizona law, there are numerous exemptions, which means that you will be able to keep that property and it will not be subject to liquidation.
 For example, Arizona allows a generous homestead exemption of up to $150,000.
 This means that interest in the debtor’s home—up to that amount—can be exempted from liquidation.
 In addition, a personal property exemption of up to $6,000 can allow a debtor to keep personal property, including home furnishings, clothing, books, and other objects.

 An Arizona bankruptcy attorney can discuss exemptions with you in detail and help you understand which assets may be exempt from liquidation.